Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 </p>

 <h3>Regression Models Built</h3>
+There only 4 regression models tested during the modeling phase: Ridge regression, SequentialFeature selection with Linear Regression, Lasso Rregression, and Ordinarily Least Squares (OLS).

 <h4>Ridge regression model</h4>
 The pipeline model is shown in Figure 37.
 Please note that the TransformedTargetRegressor function is used to apply a non-linear transformation to the target y.
 This transformation was given as a function and its inverse such as np.log and np.expm1.